gulsumcaliskan/Evam-Patika-Java-Bootcamp/week5_assignment/readme.md

 ### SOS GAME

-It is the Java console application of the SOS game.
+It is the Java console application of the SOS Game.